SvetlinZarev/coding-challenges/1100 - 1199/1178 - Number of Valid Words for Each Puzzle.md

 Given that the lowercase ASCII is only 26 characters, we can fit each word/puzzle in a `u32`.
-Then checking if the word starts with the first letter of the puzzle ot if the puzzle contains all letters of the words is as trivial as a bitwise AND
+Then checking if the word starts with the first letter of the puzzle or if the puzzle contains all letters of the words is as trivial as a bitwise AND

 #### Implementation